w1hm1/trulle-mono/README.md

 - **Trulle Mono Ext**:
   - A variation of Trulle Mono Rich with more space between letters.
 - **Trulle Mono Joke**:
-  - For whatever reason, there are people who might consider the width of two other variants too narrow – this variant might be suited for needs of those people.
+  - For whatever reason, there are people who might consider the width of three other variants too narrow – this variant might be suited for needs of those people.